 In simple terms, hypertension is another name for high blood pressure.
 It is the medical term for high blood pressure.

 Blood pressure is the force of blood against your artery walls as it circulates throughout the body.
-The condition when the force exceeds the normal limit, it is called hypertension.
-It is measured in millimeters of mercury (mmHg).
+The condition when the force exceeds the normal limit is called hypertension.
+It is measured in millimetres of mercury (mmHg).
 Hypertension is defined as a repeated high blood pressure condition, exceeding 140 over 90 mmHg — a systolic pressure above 140 with a diastolic pressure above 90.

-In India, today hypertension is the most important risk factor for chronic diseases and leading causes of death.
-As per the May 2018 report of Indian Council of Medical Research, 10.8% of all deaths in India can be attributed to hypertension.
+In India, today hypertension is the most important risk factor for chronic diseases and the leading cause of death.
+As per the May 2018 report of the Indian Council of Medical Research, 10.8% of all deaths in India can be attributed to hypertension.
 Hypertension accounts for 29% of strokes and 24% of heart attacks in India

 There are basically two types of hypertension-

 1. Primary hypertension – This is the condition where high blood pressure is not related to any other medical condition.

 2. Secondary hypertension – In this condition the high blood pressure, usually is caused due to some other condition or ailments like pregnancy, obesity, kidney disease, sleep apnea, alcohol addiction, thyroid disorder or sometimes even due to some adverse effect or side effect caused by a particular drug.
 Only about 5-10% may suffer from this type of high BP or hypertension.

 1. A Heart attack or stroke